Skip to main content

 Checking Your Deer

 All deer hunters are required to have a Harvest Record for the current season.
-Additionally, harvested deer must be reported through Georgia Game Check within 24 hours (see Georgia Game Check).
+Additionally, harvested deer must be reported through Georgia Game Check within 24 hours (see Georgia Game Check in Hunting Information).

 Antlers